lorikrell/gamerchic/docs/boss.md

 * Players with harder, more realistic options for health, healing, and long campaigns
 * Dungeon Masters with heroic event options including NPC abilities, negative health, DC thresholds, and combat expertise

-It was developed by thoughtful Dungeon Masters in the [Coalition of the Horde](/Coalition) World of Warcraft and the specific players Bramblestar and Gennick on the Moon Guard US server.
 :::

 :::gamerchic DM Resources